Skip to main content

 The D.A.’s Operations and Special Projects Unit (Ops) serves a mission-critical role ensuring that the D.A.’s 300+ staff members have the varied tools, software and equipment they need to effectively conduct their jobs.

 Ops manages and secures physical and digital evidence and maintains our databases; provides in-house technical support, maintenance, upgrades, and technical training for all staff and manages all their equipment that runs the spectrum from office furniture to laptops to service firearms.
 From weather events to cyber events to a global pandemic, when a crisis strikes, Ops is the first on the ground, troubleshooting the problem and minimizing its impact on office operations and assets.
 Ops must be available for the six days each week that the D.A.’s Office runs court calendars.
 The pandemic and the implementation of the Judicial Emergency Orders in March 2020 accelerated the District Attorney’s Office’s transition to a modernized, technology-dependent, and, since then, the technological shift induced a massive increase in digital evidence which brings continued challenges with storage and sharing.
-Ops has launched several new software platforms to improve the management of daily operations and the substantial volume of digital case work handled by this office, spearheaded by one Deputy Director.
+Operations has launched several new software platforms to improve the management of daily operations and the substantial volume of digital case work handled by this office, spearheaded by one Deputy Director.
 Additionally, technical support for the entire office, including immediate availability for trial technological support in the courtroom, has been handled by a single in-house Information Specialist who is assigned to Ops.
-As technology continues to play an increasingly critical role in our operations, the need for additional personnel, to include a Systems Analyst, Senior and an internal IT support, has become clear.
-To attempt to address the overwhelming workload currently handled by a staff that is sorely too minimal compared to the workload, the D.A.’s Office is requesting $69,314 for the addition of a second Legal Office Coordinator (45060/Grade 20), a Systems Analyst, Senior(16025/Grade 21), and a Departmental IT Specialist (99555/Grade 15).
+As technology continues to play an increasingly critical role in our operations, the need for additional support is imperative.
+To attempt to address the overwhelming workload

 FISCAL IMPACT: